Zehui312/Zehui312/README.md

 ## Hi, there 👋

 <p align="justify">
-I am a biomedical scientist with a research focus on
+I am a postdoc with a research focus on
 <b>pathogen genomics, computational biology</b>, and
 <b>data-driven analysis of infectious diseases</b>.
 My work integrates genomics, bioinformatics, and translational research to support